Imperial Guard (Japan): Imperial Guard of the Imperial Japanese Army

 The Imperial Guard of the Imperial Japanese Army was formed in 1867.
 It became the foundation of the Imperial Japanese Army after the Emperor Meiji assumed all the powers of state during the Meiji Restoration.
 The Imperial Guard, which consisted of 12,000 men organized and trained along French military lines, first saw action in the Satsuma Rebellion.
-It was organized into the 1st Guards Infantry Brigade which had the 1st and 2nd Regiments.
+It was organized into the 1st Guards Infantry Brigade, which had the 1st and 2nd Regiments.
 The 3rd and 4th Regiments belonged to the 2nd Guards Infantry Brigade.

 By 1885 the Imperial Japanese Army consisted of seven divisions, one of which was the Imperial Guard.
 A division consisted of four regiments containing an HQ and two battalions each.
-The Imperial Guard division was based in Tokyo and was recruited on national lines, officers were also drawn nationally.
+The Imperial Guard division was based in Tokyo and was recruited on national lines; officers were also drawn nationally.

 After the Russo-Japanese War in 1905, a second Guard Brigade was formed from indigenous Formosans.
-In 1920 the Guards Cavalry Regiment, Guards Field Artillery Regiment, Guards Engineer Battalion, and Guards Transport Battalion, plus other Guards service units were raised, adding to the overall ORBAT of the force.
+In 1920 the Guards Cavalry Regiment, Guards Field Artillery Regiment, Guards Engineer Battalion, and Guards Transport Battalion, plus other Guards service units were raised, adding to the overall order of battle of the force.
 From 1937 to 1939 the Guards Engineer Battalion was expanded into a regiment as was the Guards Transport Battalion.